-5.8 8-bit Timer (Timer2/Timer3) with PWM generation
+5.8.
+8-bit Timer (Timer2/Timer3) with PWM generation

-Two 8-bit hardware timers (Timer2 and Timer3) with PWM generation are implemented in the PMS120.
+Two 8-bit hardware timers (Timer2 and Timer3) with PWM generation are implemented in the PMS123.
 The following descriptions thereinafter are for Timer2 only.
 It is because Timer3 have same structure with Timer2.
 Please refer to Fig.11 shown the hardware diagram of Timer2, the clock sources of Timer2 may come from system clock, internal high RC oscillator (IHRC), internal low RC oscillator (ILRC), external crystal oscillator (EOSC), PA0, PB0, PA4 and comparator.
 Bit [7:4] of register tm2c are used to select the clock of Timer2.
 If IHRC is selected for Timer2 clock source, the clock sent to Timer2 will keep running when using ICE in halt state.
-According to the setting of register tm2c[3:2], Timer2 output can be selectively output to PB2, PA3 or PB4(Timer3 count output can be selected as PB5, PB6 or PB7).
-At this point, regardless of whether PX.x is the input or output state, Timer2(or Timer3) signal will be forced to output.
+The output of Timer2 can be sent to pin PB2, PA3 or PB4, depending on bit [3:2] of tm2c register.
 A clock pre-scaling module is provided with divided-by- 1, 4, 16, and 64 options, controlled by bit [6:5] of tm2s register; one scaling module with divided-by-1~32 is also provided and controlled by bit [4:0] of tm2s register.
-In conjunction of pre-scaling function and scaling function, the frequency of Timer2 clock (TM2 CLK) can be wide range and flexible.
+In conjunction of pre-scaling function and scaling function, the frequency of Timer2 clock (TM2_CLK) can be wide range and flexible.